 5 Axis CNC Machining Explained

-Notably the most common configurations are A+C and B+C, the two extra axes are configured as Tilt and Rotation according to the machine tool builders specifications.
+The most common configurations are A+C and B+C. The two extra axes are configured as Tilt and Rotation according to the machine tool builders specifications.

-There are several advantages to 5-axis machining over traditional 3 and 4-axis machining.
+There are several advantages to 5-axis machining over traditional 3 and 4-axis CNC machining.

 The key advantage is that it allows you to machine at many angles in a single setup.
 Typically, complex parts would have to be milled with multiple machines or setups, as a single 3-axis machine does not provide the same level of access to all sides of the part as a 5-axis machine does.

-Another typical use of the extra axes is to machine sloped/angled surfaces or planes, a task which is much more challenging to perform with a 3-axis machine.
+Another typical use of the extra axes is to machine sloped/angled surfaces or planes, a task which is much more challenging to perform with a 3-axis CNC machine.

 One of the most common parts machined using 5 axes is a turbine blade.
 As it is a complicated surface involving many different angles, 5 axes make it much easier to machine the contours of the blade.

-5-axis machines allow you to machine complex designs in a single setup, increasing your productivity.
+5-axis CNC machines allow you to machine complex designs in a single setup, increasing your productivity.

-5-axis manoeuvrability enables access to features by rotating and tilting the part that a 3-axis machine does not, potentially allowing the use of shorter cutting tools with higher cutting speeds and less vibration, resulting in improved surface finishes.
+5-axis manoeuvrability enables access to features by rotating and tilting the part in ways that a 3-axis machine cannot, potentially allowing the use of shorter cutting tools with higher cutting speeds and less vibration, resulting in improved surface finishes.

 Reducing the tool’s vibrations minimises the chance of “chatter” marks, ensuring a better surface finish on the final part.